ni3cyy/Sentri-Ai/README.md

 **Pain Points:**

-- Limited time for 1:1 student follow-up
+- Limited time for 1:1 student follow up
 - Hard to spot at-risk students before it’s “too late”
 - Little or no data-driven insight to guide interventions